 - Tears Remove Toxins

 In addition, Frey says crying actually removes toxins from the body.
 Tears help humans eliminate stress hormones like cortisol that build up during times of emotional turmoil and can wreak havoc on the body.
 Crying is both a physical and emotional release that helps humans start over with a blank slate.

 The simple act of crying also reduces the body’s manganese level, a mineral which affects mood and is found in significantly greater concentrations in tears than in blood serum.
 Elevated manganese levels can be associated with anxiety, irritability and aggression.

 - Embrace Your Emotions and Humanity

 While the eyes of all mammals are moistened and soothed by tears, only human beings shed tears in response to emotional stress.
-Crying acknowledges the feelings you’re experiencing, and emotions motivate us to empathize, coordinate and work as a unit to best survive.
+Crying helps us acknowledge the feelings we’re experiencing, and emotions motivate us to empathize, coordinate and work together to survive.
 In fact, crying serves an important social function.
-It helps communicate the strength and nature of relationships, elicit sympathy and draw individuals closer to one another.
+It communicates the strength and nature of relationships, elicits sympathy and even assistance, and draws individuals closer to one another.

 The next time you’re feeling overwhelmed and fighting back tears, do yourself a favor and keep these points in mind.
 Finding a quiet place to decompress or a supportive shoulder to cry on might be exactly what you need.